mosbth/cimage/README.md

 * Added crop.
 Can crop a area (`width`, `height`, `start_x`, `start_y`) from the original image.
 * Corrected to make the 304 Not Modified header work.
-* Pre-defined sizes can be configured for width in `img.php`.
+* Predefined sizes can be configured for width in `img.php`.
 * Corrected to make crop work with width or height in combination with crop-to-fit.